 - explain DML statements with syntax and example

-- dml commands in sql with syntax and examples
+- dml commands with syntax and example

-- dml commands in dbms with examples
+- dml commands in d

 - ddl and dml commands with syntax and examples